Bruxism Treatment in NYC and Long Island

-In addition, meditation and relaxation techniques prior to going to sleep have proven to be helpful over time as a bruxism treatment.
+Meditation and relaxation techniques prior to sleep have proven to be helpful over time as a bruxism treatment, as well.

-The use of Botox to partially incapacitate the jaw muscles has also gained popularity as a bruxism treatment and has its place in the management of these problems.
-Though Botox may not be the first treatment choice, it is effective.
-In my practice Botox has become the treatment of choice in patients that have used and destroyed night guards, but continue to suffer in the morning with jaw pain, headaches and sore teeth.
-Though there may be a need for multiple Botox injections to see real relief, it is a treatment that is truly effective.
+The use of Botox to partially incapacitate jaw muscles has gained popularity as a bruxism treatment and has its place in the management of the problems.
+Botox is not a first treatment choice, but it is safe and effective.
+Botox is helpful if you have tried every other conventional treatment but continue to suffer from jaw pain, headaches, and sore teeth.
+Many patients require multiple Botox injections over the course of a year to get real relief, it is another tool in my growing toolbox.

-All of these options can be explored during your consultation in the office.
-I’m here to help you to stop “The Grind”.
+All bruxism treatment options are explored during a consultation in my office.
+I’m here to help you to stop the grind.

 Click here to find out what to expect at your first visit.